GeorgeRoe/guilt/README.md

 guilt setup

 # modify your cpu profiles config to match the hardware of your machines
+# [ { "name": "profile name", "cores": 1, "tdp": 10 }]
 vim ~/.guilt/cpu_profiles.json

 # add all historical slurm jobs to the list of jobs to process for the report
-# this command will assume jobs were ran on the default cpu_profile
+# this command will assume jobs were ran on the default cpu_profile:w

 guilt backfill

 # processes all the jobs to calculate their emissions